kent-rasmussen/azt/USAGE.md

  - interface language
  - analysis language
  - gloss language(s) —first (and possibly second)
- - part of speech and syllable profile (with count)
+ - lexical category and syllable profile (with count)
  - type of check (i.e., C, V, or T) and current stage/frame

 There are by default **no menus**; if you see something you want to change (including the way the language name appears), click on it, and a menu will appear for you to change it.